 The university is committed to providing students with documented disabilities equal access to all university programs and services.
 If you think you have a disability and would like to request accommodations, you must register with the Disability Services Center.
 Timely notification is essential.
 The Disability Services Center can be reached by calling 207-780-4706 or by email at firstname.lastname@example.org.
 If you have already received a faculty accommodation letter from the Disability Services Center, please provide me with that information as soon as possible.
 Please make a private appointment so that we can review your accommodations.

 At any point in the semester, if you encounter difficulty with the course or feel that you could be performing at a higher level, consult with me.
 Students experience difficulty in courses for a variety of reasons.
-The following resources are available on campus for students.
+The following are resources on campus for students.

 - For writing skills or time management, you can make an appointment to see a student tutor at the Learning Commons located in both the Portland and Gorham libraries.
 For more information, visit http://www.usm.maine.edu/learningcommons.